-Fortunately, cancer in children and adolescents is rare, although the overall incidence of childhood cancer has been slowly increasing since 1975.
+Cancer in children and adolescents is rare, although the overall incidence of childhood cancer has slowly increased since 1975.
 Children and adolescents with cancer should be referred to medical centers that have a multidisciplinary team of cancer specialists with experience treating the cancers that occur during childhood and adolescence.
-This multidisciplinary team incorporates the skills of the primary care physician, pediatric surgical subspecialists, radiation therapists, pediatric oncologists/hematologists, rehabilitation specialists, pediatric nurse specialists, social workers, and others to ensure that children receive treatment, supportive care, and rehabilitation that will achieve optimal survival and quality of life.
-Specific information about supportive care for children and adolescents with cancer can be found in the PDQ Supportive and Palliative Care summaries.
+This multidisciplinary team approach incorporates the skills of the following health care professionals and others to ensure that children receive treatment, supportive care, and rehabilitation that will achieve optimal survival and quality of life:

 Guidelines for pediatric cancer centers and their role in the treatment of pediatric patients with cancer have been outlined by the American Academy of Pediatrics.
-At these pediatric cancer centers, clinical trials are available for most of the types of cancer that occur in children and adolescents, and the opportunity to participate in these trials is offered to most patients/families.
+At these pediatric cancer centers, clinical trials are available for most of the cancer types that occur in children and adolescents, and the opportunity to participate in these trials is offered to most patients/families.
 Clinical trials for children and adolescents with cancer are generally designed to compare potentially better therapy with therapy that is currently accepted as standard.
-The majority of the progress made in identifying curative therapies for childhood cancers has been achieved through clinical trials.
+Most of the progress made in identifying curative therapies for childhood cancers has been achieved through clinical trials.
 Information about ongoing clinical trials is available from the NCI Web site.

 Dramatic improvements in survival have been achieved for children and adolescents with cancer.
 Between 1975 and 2002, childhood cancer mortality decreased by more than 50%.
-For gonadal extracranial germ cell tumor (GCT), the 5-year survival rate has increased over the same time from 89% to 98% for children younger than 15 years and from 70% to 95% for adolescents aged 15 to 19 years.
-For extragonadal GCT, the 5-year survival rate from 1979 to 2002 increased from 42% to 83% for children younger than 15 years.
-Childhood and adolescent cancer survivors require close follow-up since cancer therapy side effects may persist or develop months or years after treatment.
+For gonadal extracranial germ cell tumor (GCT), the 5-year survival rate has increased over the same time, from 89% to 98% for children younger than 15 years and from 70% to 95% for adolescents aged 15 to 19 years.
+Between 1979 and 2002, the extragonadal GCT 5-year survival rate increased from 42% to 83% for children younger than 15 years.
+Childhood and adolescent cancer survivors require close monitoring because cancer therapy side effects may persist or develop months or years after treatment.
 (Refer to the PDQ summary on Late Effects of Treatment for Childhood Cancer for specific information about the incidence, type, and monitoring of late effects in childhood and adolescent cancer survivors.)